 - (i) Attempted suicide.
-"Attempted suicide" means a physical attempt by an individual that results in emergency room treatment, in-patient observation, or hospital admission. - (ii) Death.
-"Death" means the death of an individual. - (iii) Medical emergency.
-"Medical emergency" means an incident where emergency medical intervention is required to save an individual's life (e.g., Heimlich maneuver and related choke relief techniques such as back blows or cardiopulmonary resuscitation, "Epi-Pen" usage, or intravenous for dehydration). - (iv) Missing individual.
-"Missing individual" means an incident that is not considered neglect and an individual's whereabouts, after immediate measures taken, are unknown and the individual is believed to be at or pose an imminent risk of harm to self or others. - (v) Significant injury.
+"Attempted suicide" means a physical attempt by an individual that results in emergency room treatment, in-patient observation, or hospital admission. - (ii) Medical emergency.
+"Medical emergency" means an incident where emergency medical intervention is required to save an individual's life (e.g., Heimlich maneuver and related choke relief techniques such as back blows or cardiopulmonary resuscitation, "Epi-Pen" usage, or intravenous for dehydration). - (iii) Missing individual.
+"Missing individual" means an incident that is not considered neglect and an individual's whereabouts, after immediate measures taken, are unknown and the individual is believed to be at or pose an imminent risk of harm to self or others. - (iv) Significant injury.
 "Significant injury" means an injury of known or unknown cause that is not considered abuse or neglect and that results in concussion, broken bone, dislocation, second or third degree burns or that requires immobilization, casting, or five or more sutures.
 Significant injuries shall be designated in the incident tracking system as either known or unknown.